I have had many people asking about how to do this mod using the kitsch-bent, CGB front-lighting panel and have yet to

 Use a rag you don't care about or q-tips to clean up any small leakage you may have (if any, maybe you're pretty slick).
-Again, avoid getting loca on the light panel itself as it will leave darker spots on the panel when it lights up.
+Again, avoid getting loca on the light panel itself as that will also leave dark spots on the panel when it lights up.

 Now that the bubbles are taken care of, set the light panel to align properly with the lcd screen for a proper seating into the shell case.

 May be hard to see in the pics but basically, the top of the light panel should be aligned with (or as close as you can get it to) the darker edge of the lcd screen.
 The dark boarder that surrounds the main area of the screen.